threeport/user-docs/docs/concepts/application-orchestration.md

   to provide things like network connectivity, TLS termination, DNS record management, secrets, metrics and log aggregation.
 Threeport installs and configures these support services for each application deployed.
-* Managed Services: Many applications use cloud provider managed services such as databases and object stores as a part of their app stack.
+* Managed Services: Many applications use cloud provider and/or commercial managed services such as databases or observability services as a part of their stack.
 Threeport orchestrates the provisioning and connectivity for the application's workloads to make these managed services available.

-The ultimate end-user of Threeport is the developer that needs to deploy an instance of their application - for development, testing, staging or production.
-The developer provides a config for their app that declares its dependencies.
+The ultimate end-user of Threeport is the developer or operator that needs to deploy and manage instances of their applications - for development, testing, staging or production.
+The user provides a config for their app that declares its dependencies.
 Threeport orchestrates the delivery of the application workloads along with all their dependencies.

 ![Threeport Developer Experience](../img/ThreeportDevExperience.png)